svn2github/oobash/0.39.3/docs/ReadMe.txt

 1) objectname
 2) class name

-Method concatenation like a.toLoweCase.toUpperCase is not possible, but you certainly can simulate this by generating new "objects" e.g.
+Method concatenation like a.toLowerCase.toUpperCase is not possible, but you certainly can simulate this by generating new "objects" e.g.
-String a abc
+String a abcA
 String a "$(a.toLowerCase)"
 String a "$(a.toUpperCase)"